Nevilmehta/Haystack-rag-chat/structures.md

 When user asks the same question again:
 First time  → full RAG pipeline runs
 Second time → cached response returns instantly

+backend and streamlit is working , and chat with streaming also working with responses Adding conversational memory, because then your app feels:
+ChatGPT for documents
+instead of:
+single-question RAG demo

+🧠 Conversational Memory RAG
+with:
+previous messages
+context-aware retrieval
+follow-up question handling

+Q1: Who is Nevil Mehta?
+Q2: What frameworks does he use?

+The second question should understand “he” from the previous chat.